 Pre-booking is essential.

-More info regarding purchasing tickets and which facilities are open please click here.
+More information regarding purchasing tickets and dates of operation please click here.

 The aim of the Ecclesbourne Valley Railway Association is to support the Ecclesbourne Valley Railway by providing volunteers to help with its operation and maintenance.

 Plus to protect and provide an educational and fun interpretation of the historical interest to both 'EVRA' members and the general public.

 The association itself was formed in 1997 and became a charitable company, limited by guarantee in 2002.

 Shottle Signal Box Installation - 12th June 2020

 The ex-Oddingley Signal box which was brought to the railway in 2016, has now been lifted and installed into its final position at Shottle station.
 EVRA has received several donations to help finance this project.

 No. 3 "Brian Harrison" Boiler Returned After Overhaul - 27th February 2020